 Stories ~ I write stories in an attempt to expand the boundaries of what I think is possible, and reflect on the gaps I find. // Stories are fictions penned from the mindful seeds of brainstorms long past.
 They are always absurd, and often unfinished in some way.

 Musings ~ I write musings to pour half-formed pieces of myself out onto pages. // Musings are just that — semi-random ruminations upon muses, flashes of personal meditations manifested into words, pages ripped from my journal of existential maladies.
 Each musing is a riff on some aspect of my reality I have taken notice of and wish to articulate in some fashion.

 Essays ~ I write essays to contemplate the art which captures me and the ideas therein that enrapture me. // Essays are where I can make critical expressions on the stories and ideas within books, films, shows, games, quotes, etc. Each essay generally has a trio of core ideals I wish to convey about the work of art, in a structure of escalating significance.

-Ideas ~ I write these ideas down as to concretely organize them and better realize them. // When we were kids, my brother and I use to make games almost as much as we played them.
+Games ~ I write these concepts out to concretely organize them and better realize them within the spaces of my mind. // When we were kids, my brother and I use to make games almost as much as we played them.
 We would write down stories, characters, missions, spells, and world maps within notebooks – the dream-skeletons of future board, card, and video games we’d want to play.
 Creating such outlines of games anew is a continuation of those childhood notions and those legendary notebooks.

 Playlists ~ I write playlists to share my sonic flows. // Playlists are small collections of music that are meaningful to me in some way, melded chronologically from a time in my life, or aesthetically from the themes of their expression.